 Articles

 Gun owners must obtain a licence before acquiring a gun.
 To obtain a licence, a potential owner must follow the prescribed process, including completing a program, background checks, and a waiting period.
-I won't go into detail about the process to acquire a licence.
+I won’t go into detail about the process of acquiring a licence.
 You can find those resources online.

 Executors Or Administrators